Sexual dimorphism in human physiology: Muscle mass and strength

 Pubertal changes in males lead to a ten times increase in testosterone.
 On average, adult males have 10-20 times more testosterone than adult females, with male testosterone levels ranging from 300 to 1,000 nanograms per deciliter (ng/dL), while adult females have testosterone levels between 15 and 70 ng/dL.
 It is because of the effects of testosterone that males tend to develop stronger muscles and denser bones.
-One study analysing children 5–10 years old, show that even before puberty, boys are still about 17% stronger in upper body and 8% stronger in the lower body than girls.
-It is after puberty that this gap widens significantly, with a study analysing adolescents aged 14–17 years old, shows males of the same age having 50% more upper body strength and 30% more lower body strength than females.
+Studies analysing physical strength in children show conflicting results, with some reporting no significant difference in average strength between girls and boys of the same age, and others show that girls aged 11–12 are about 4-6% physically stronger than boys, due to the earlier onset of puberty., while others reporting that boys are stronger on average.
+It is after puberty that the gap widens significantly, with a study analysing adolescents aged 14–17 years old showing males of the same age having 50% more upper body strength and 30% more lower body strength than females.
 Males also go through puberty for longer, thus females typically have lower total muscle mass than males, and also have lower muscle mass relative to total body mass.
 Males convert more of their caloric intake into muscle and expendable circulating energy reserves, while females tend to convert more into fat deposits.
 As a consequence, males are generally physically stronger than females.
 Research suggests that, while males have greater total muscle areas than females, the number of muscle fibers in males and females are alike.
 Instead of muscle fiber composition as the main reason for male's greater absolute strength, the data indicates that it is total muscle area that is responsible for this difference.
 Males' individual muscle fibers are larger than women's, which results in their more muscular appearance.
 Their larger muscle fibers appear responsible for their more considerable absolute force production.

 The sex difference in muscle mass still remains even after adjusting for body weight and height.
-Males are still stronger than females even after adjusting for differences in total body mass, due to the males having a higher percentage of their body mass as muscle mass.
+Males are still stronger than females after adjusting for differences in total body mass, due to the males having a higher percentage of their body mass as muscle mass.
 One study showed that men had 38% of their body weight as skeletal muscle (muscle responsible for movement and force production) while women had 30% when matched for the same body weight.
 The greater muscle mass is reported to be due to a greater capacity for muscular hypertrophy as a result of higher levels of circulating testosterone in males.